revness/revness/README.md

-- 👋 Hi, I’m @revness
+- 👋 Hi, I’m Chapman.
-- 👀 I’m interested in ...health and tech
+- 👀 I’m interested in ...health and tech.
-- 🌱 I’m currently learning ... vue, firebase, python, pandas.
+- 🌱 I’m currently learning ... javascript:vue, firebase, python:fastapi, postgresql.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 revness/revness is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.